Paul Diggin

-Paul "Digger" Diggin (born 23 January 1985 in Northampton, UK) is a professional rugby player in England for Northampton Saints and England Saxons.
+Paul "Digger" Diggin (born 23 January 1985 in Northampton, UK) is a former professional rugby player in England for Northampton Saints and England Saxons.
 He is also a former England under 16, 18, 19 and 21s player.
 He attended Northampton School for Boys where he captained the 1st XV.

-Diggin is a versatile player, able to perform at fly-half, wing or fullback.
+Diggin was a versatile player, able to perform at fly-half, wing or fullback.

 He signed a two-year contract extension which kept him at Northampton Saints until 2011.
 In 2012 he signed a contract for an undisclosed ending date.

+Diggin retired from professional rugby in September 2015, making 148 first-team appearances for Saints.

 Diggin was 1st team coach at Milton Keynes rugby club for the 2009/10 season.
 After a year there he returned to his boyhood club Northampton BBOB to become club coach.

 Diggin is a regular co-commentator on rugby matches for BBC Radio Northamptonshire.
 His style is one of exuberance, excitement and experience.